El blog de Archer Dental

 • Avoid spicy, crunchy, or acidic foods that could irritate your gums.

-• Refrain from smoking or using tobacco products—these slow down healing and increase infection risk.
+• Refrain from smoking or tobacco—these slow down healing and increase infection risk.

 • Wait until numbness wears off completely before eating to avoid biting your tongue or cheek.